JoelGanson/Addressing_SOLID_Principles/README.md

 This repository has been created for Red Deer Polytechnic class CPRO 2221 A, Java EE, Assignment 3.

-The requirements of the assignment are to choose 3 of 5 of the SOLID principles, create a "violated" and "solved" folder, and create subfolders in each one for each chosen principle.
+The requirements of the assignment are to choose 3 of 5 of the SOLID principles, create a "violated" and "solved" folder, and create sub-folders in each one for each chosen principle.

 The principles are Single Responsibility (SRP), Open/Closed (OCP), Liskov Substitution (LSP), Interface Segregation (ISP), and Dependency Inversion (DIP).
 I have chosen SRP, OCP, and ISP.
 I will explain my use of these principles in the section below, "Description of Principles"